tippanamadhusudan/AutomationTesting/README.md

 # AutomationTesting
-All the Automation testing scripts I wrote is here.
+All the Automation testing scripts I wrote are here.

 Automation Scripting is done in Eclipse IDE.
 To write automation script in eclipse IDE, first download selenium java: https://www.selenium.dev/downloads/